djdarien/macpi/README.md

 Uses basilisk II emulator.

-Recommended to install rasbian lite , otherwise the whole without a desktop (X11) is kinda of useless :)
+Recommended to install rasbian lite as distro choice, otherwise the whole without a desktop (X11) is kinda of useless :)

 install Basilisk II without a full desktop (X11) on raspberry pi ( using raspbian stretch lite for distro)
 ===